TAX AND PENSIONS

 Different methods of making your Self Assessment payments

-There are a number of convenient ways you can pay your Self Assessment Tax Bill.
-As long as you choose the right method that will allow you to complete your HMRC Self Assessment payments on time and in full, then it is up to you which way best suits you.
+There are a number of convenient ways you can pay your Self Assessment tax bill.
+How you pay your Self Assessment tax is up to you, as long as you choose the right method that ensures you complete your payments on time and in full.

 Direct debit